manishmadugula/Notes/Code/design_patterns.md

 - The proxy pattern changes the implementation but does not change the interface.
 - The decorator pattern changes the implementation but does not change the interface.
 - The facade pattern is a high-level level abstraction over low-level components, where the interface is changed.

+# OOPs Concepts
+- When should one use abstract class over interface
+  - On time critical application prefer abstract class is slightly faster than interface.
+  - If there is a genuine common behavior across the inheritance hierarchy which can be coded better at one place than abstract class is preferred choice.
+Some time interface and abstract class can work together also where defining function in interface and default functionality on abstract class.